blankcry/micro-node-mongo-lib/README.md

 This library will help you with the MongDB connection setup, for instance to use it for logging or to setup a service registry.
 <br/>
 # How to install
-The library is depending of mongose lib, so it is required to setup thought npm:
+The library is depending of mongose lib, so it is required to setup throught npm:
 <br>
 <b>sudo npm install</b>